Adilabad

-Adilabad, also known as Edlawada and Eddulapuram, is a city which serves as the headquarters of Adilabad district, in the Indian state of Telangana.
-Telugu, Urdu, Marathi, Lambadi, and Gondi are the most spoken languages of Adilabad.
-Adilabad is famous for its extensive cultivation of cotton, and it is also referred to as "White Gold City".
-It is located approximately 304 km north of the state capital, Hyderabad, 150 km from Nizamabad, and 196 km from Nagpur.
+Adilabad (formally known as Edlawada and Eddulapuram) is a city and the district headquarters of Adilabad district, in the Indian state of Telangana.
+The official languages of Adilabad are Telugu and Urdu.
+Marathi, Lambadi, and Gondi are additionally spoken by sections of the population.
+Adilabad is known for its extensive cultivation of cotton, a major agricultural crop in the region and is often referred to as the "White Gold City" due to the economic importance of cotton production and Bela Town just located 30 km from Adilabad famous for cotton cultivation and many cotton ginning mills and textiles industries established in Bela Town.Bela cotton clothes very popular in Telangana and Maharashtra It is located approximately 304 km north of the state capital, Hyderabad, 30 km from Bela, Adilabad district 150 km from Nizamabad, and 196 km from Nagpur.

 History

 Before the 10th century, the town was known by names like Edlawāḍa and Eddulapuram, meaning 'Land of Oxen'.
 Later, during the Qutub Shahi rule in the mid-19th century, it was renamed Edlabad or Adilabad.
 Adilabad derives its name from the erstwhile ruler of Bijapur, Muhammad Yusuf Adil Shah.
-It was not a homogenous unit for a long period.
-Adilabad was ruled by many dynasties, including the Kakatiyas, Mauryas, Satavahanas, Chalukyas, Qutub Shahis, Asaf Jahis, and by Gond Rajas of earlier sub-districts Sirpur and Chanda.
-It was created in 1872 by the ruler, and in 1905, it was declared to be an independent district with a prominent headquarters.
-Later, many regions were combined and set apart.
-In 2016, it was divided into four districts: Adilabad, Nirmal, Asifabad, and Mancherial.
+Historically, it did not function as a homogenous administrative unit for the extended period.
+Historically, the area was ruled by many dynasties, including the Kakatiyas, Mauryas, Satavahanas, Chalukyas, Qutub Shahis, Asaf Jahis, and by Gond Rajas of earlier sub-districts Sirpur and Chanda.
+The district was formed in 1872, and in 1905 it was recognized as an independent district with an own headquarters.
+Over time, its boundaries were reorganized as various areas were merged or separated.
+Following the creation of Telangana state in 2016, the district was further subdivided into four districts: Adilabad, Nirmal, Asifabad (also known as Komaram Bheem Asifabad district), and Mancherial.

 Languages

-Telugu is the most spoken language in Adilabad (60% use it as a native language), followed by Urdu.
-Other languages spoken in Adilabad include Marathi, Hindi, and lambadi, Gondi.
+Telugu is the most widely spoken language in Adilabad with about 65% of population using it as their mother tongue.
+Due to geographical proximity with state of Maharashtra, Marathi is also commonly spoken and understood, accounting for 10.5% as native speakers.
+Other languages used include Hindi, Urdu and Gondi.

 Geography

-Adilabad has an average elevation of 264 metres.
-The district shares its boundaries with the Nirmal districts of Telangana to the south, Komaram Bheem district to the east, Nanded to the west, and the Yavatmal and Chandrapur districts of Maharashtra to the north.
+Adilabad has an average elevation of 264 m above the sea level.
+The district shares its boundaries with the Nirmal district of Telangana to the south, Komaram Bheem district to the east, Nanded district to the west, and the Yavatmal and Chandrapur districts of Maharashtra to the north.

-The Kuntala Waterfall and rivers like the Godavari and Painganga flow through the district.
-Mavala Lake, built during the Nizam period, is situated 6 km south side of Adilabad city.
-There is a park adjacent to the lake.
+The Kuntala Waterfall and rivers such as the Godavari and Painganga flow through the district.
+Mavala Lake, built during the Nizam period, is situated 6 km south of Adilabad city and a has a park adjacent to it.
 Other waterfalls in Adilabad include Pochara and Gayatri, where various rope activities are conducted year-round.
-The Saptha Gundala waterfalls, which consist of 7 small waterfalls, is accessible only by trekking due to its remote forest location.
+The Saptha Gundala waterfalls, which consist of seven small waterfalls, are accessible only by trekking due to their remote forest location.